sarrazaghbib/Collab/README.md

 - Every project has a qr code that when scanned by another used adds him to the members of that project
 - chat (half functional)

+The backend is hosted on Render so it only works when my machine is functionning as a server.
+Please contact me when you want to try it .